JulianSiow/starter-assigner/README.md

 * Find Starters button should clear out the previous starters before creating new ones
 * Background styling broken on mobile on Galaxy S10+
-* Hover effect broken on IPhone 7, add @media query?
+* Hover effect broken on IPhone 7
 * Code cleanup